- Apply Now

 - Graduate Faculty

 The accelerated Masters programs (also known as BS/MS or BA/MS) are designed for motivated students who wish to earn both their Bachelor’s and Master’s degrees within a five-year period.

-Students enrolled in B.S. in Chemistry (Biochemistry or Chemistry Concentrations) or B.A. in Chemistry with a GPA of 2.75 are eligible to apply for the accelerated Master’s program.
+Students enrolled in B.S. in Chemistry (Biochemistry or Chemistry Concentrations) or B.A. in Chemistry with a GPA of 3.25 or above are eligible to apply for the accelerated Master’s program.
 This accelerated program is made possible by completing graduate coursework in the senior year and by enrollment in undergraduate research for two semesters in the senior year during which preliminary work for the Masters research can be accomplished.

-Students who are interested in this unique opportunity should meet with the Chemistry graduate coordinator during their junior year to plan for the course work and research.
+Students who are interested in this unique opportunity should meet with the Chemistry and Biochemistry graduate coordinator during their junior year to plan for the course work and research.
 In the spring semester of their junior year, students should have arranged to start undergraduate research (at the latest) by the fall of their senior year and should submit a letter to the graduate coordinator from their research advisor agreeing to act as advisor for both the undergraduate and graduate research.
 Students must apply to the Graduate School during their fourth year for official admission to the M.S. program immediately following completion of their undergraduate degree requirements.

 The following undergraduate degrees are eligible to be paired with the accelerated M.S. program: B.S. in Chemistry (both Chemistry and Biochemistry concentrations) and B.A. in Chemistry.

 (i) Early Admission - Applicants must meet all of the following Graduate School requirements:

 (ii) Admission to MS graduate candidacy